zac-heisey/murray-lampert/home-remodeling-faqs.md

         title="" target="_blank">Other Remodeling Services</a></p></li></ul><p>Our
         company <strong>does not </strong>do any new home contsruction, commercial remodeling, tenant improvement, or any work with apartments or condos.</p>
+    - question: Does Murray Lampert charge for estimates?
+      answer: <p>Other than our design agreement, there are no upfront costs unless there are structural issues requiring an independent consultant. <a href="/contact/" title="" target="_blank">Contact us</a> for more information or to request your FREE home remodeling consultation and estimate.</p>

 ---